-If you ask us, that's exactly what we have going on here: we have a knight with a halo around his head to depict his holiness, and he's slaying a human "beast."
+If you ask us, that's exactly what we have going on here in the above image: we have a knight with a halo around his head to depict his holiness, and he's slaying a human "beast."
 Good vs. evil, plain and simple.

 Looking closely, one can see the bearded head on top of a normal torso, but accompanied by reptile-like arms, and a mid-section which features another bearded monster face.
 The legs are both consisting of animal-like monsters eating arms with hands that take the place of legs and feet.

-Below, we see another stained glass window at the Cloisters depicting a crusading angel also stabbing her spear down the throat of a horrible monster.
-If you scroll down and look to your right, we've flipped the image clockwise and zoomed in for a look at this beastly monster.
+Below right, we see another stained glass window at the Cloisters depicting a crusading angel also stabbing her spear down the throat of a horrible monster.
+We've isolated and flipped the image clockwise and zoomed in (see bottom insert under red arrow) for a look at this beastly monster.
 What great imaginations these medieval artists had!